-Recently sci-fi shows have gone up in my estimation.
-This could of course be down to me spending way, way too much time in the house or just due to the fact that I have a real soft spot for sci-fi.
+Recently sci-fi and fantasy shows have gone up in my estimation.
+This could of course be down to me spending way, way too much time in the house or just due to the fact that I have a real soft spot for sci-fi and fantasy.
 Whatever the reason, in my opinion, at the moment there are some real gems to get comfy on the sofa to sit back and lose yourself in for an hour or so.

 I am not going to go into why you should watch the Walking Dead as I am assuming that you are probably watching it.
 Though if by some miracle you are not…check it out right now as it is awesome.
 I am also not going to go into why you should watch Doctor Who, because in all honesty, Doctor Who is not to my taste, so I can’t in good conscience big it up – though I do appreciate (mainly due to its many, many fans) that it is to plenty of other people’s taste and if you are one of Doctor Who’s biggest fans and you feel like adding to this article, why not leave a comment letting everyone know why, in your opinion, the good doctor rocks?

-One of the great things about sci-fi shows is that they are a perfect escape from the hum-drum.
+One of the great things about sci-fi and fantasy shows is that they are a perfect escape from the hum-drum.
 A break from everyday life and a miniature holiday into worlds where you can really let go and explore to your heart’s content.
-Sci-Fi is the delicious slice of cake that you sneak in, even when you are not that hungry.
+Sci-Fi and fantasy are the delicious slice of cake that you sneak in, even when you are not that hungry.

-Below are 5 Sci-Fi shows that I think you should be watching:
+Below are 5 Sci-Fi and Fantasy shows that I think you should be watching:

 Lost Girl is a Canadian supernatural crime drama that follows seductress Bo (Anna Silk), a Succubus who feeds on the sexual energy (sometimes called “chi”) of humans.
 Growing up with human parents, Bo had no reason to believe she was anything other than the girl next door – until she drained her boyfriend to death in their first sexual encounter.
 After years of running, Bo discovered she was Fae, creatures of legend and folklore, who pass as humans while feeding off them secretly and in different ways, as they have for millennia.
 Relieved to find out that she is not alone, yet horrified, Bo decides to take the middle path between the humans and the Fae while embarking on a personal mission to unlock the secrets of her origin.